markhartel/pwtc-mileage/README.md

 1. Selects _OK_ when the confirmation dialog pops up.
 1. A page displays that is the ride sheet leader and mileage entry form.
 1. more...

-**Club statistician receives amended mileage from a rider about a ride.**
+###amended a rider's mileage for a ride in the mileage database?
-* The statistician logs in to the _pwtc.com_ website.
+1. The statistician logs in to the _pwtc.com_ website.
-* Navigates to the administrator menus page.
+1. Navigates to the administrator menus page.
-* Selects the _Manage Ride Sheets_ option under the _Rider Mileage_ submenu.
+1. Selects the _Manage Ride Sheets_ option under the _Rider Mileage_ submenu.
-* A page displays that shows a search form for existing ride sheets.
+1. A page displays that shows a search form for existing ride sheets.
-* Selects the _From Date_ field and choose the ride's date from the popup calendar.
+1. Selects the _From Date_ field and choose the ride's date from the popup calendar.
-* A table displays that shows all the existing ride sheets for that day.
+1. A table displays that shows all the existing ride sheets for that day.
-* Finds the appropriate ride sheet based on the information given by the rider.
+1. Finds the appropriate ride sheet based on the information given by the rider.
-* Selects the _Edit_ link in the _Action_ column of the ride sheet's table row.
+1. Selects the _Edit_ link in the _Action_ column of the ride sheet's table row.
-* A page displays that is the ride sheet leader and mileage entry form.
+1. A page displays that is the ride sheet leader and mileage entry form.
-* more...
+1. more...

 ## Rider Mileage Database Schema
 The following MySQL database tables and views are created by this plugin.